 The government will pay you 25% of what you pay into your Lifetime ISA - up to a maximum bonus of £1,000 per year.
 This bonus is based solely on the amount you pay in, and not on any investment growth or interest.
 Just as with the money you pay in, you can invest the bonuses you receive wherever you like.

-You'll usually get your bonus a few weeks after paying money into your Lifetime ISA.
+You'll usually get your bonus between 4 to 9 weeks after paying money into your Lifetime ISA.